CodeProSpecialist/Status-Window-Version-of-the-Stock-Market-Buy-Signal-Audio-Alert-Program/README.md

 Stock charts displayed in the
 terminal with technical data for each Stock symbol.

-This python 3 code was tested with python 3.10 in Ubuntu Linux.
+This python 3 code was tested with python 3.10 in Ubuntu 22.04 LTS Linux.

 run the main program with the command: